Willphillips96/Home-SIEM-Lab/README.md

 - Configured and conducted vulnerability scans utilizing Nessus to identify and assess security weaknesses in a virtual environment.
 - Disabled the firewall to intentionally expose the VM, demonstrating its visibility and risk factors during a vulnerability scan.
-- Performing routine scans can elimanate a large amount of risk.
-- Enhanced knowledge of security vulnerabilities and successfully remediating them.
+- Enhanced knowledge of security vulnerabilities and successfully remediated them.
-- proficiency in using Nessus to scan for vulnerabilities.
+- Gained proficiency in utilizing Nessus to scan for vulnerabilities.

 ### Tools Used